Insidious intentions of the college admissions process

 Adventure Treks can be challenging, but teenagers earn their success, and the skills they improve in the process are the same ones that help define their success later in life.
 While no one should choose Adventure Treks as a way to get into a better college (and we don’t take bribes), we do find that our graduates do extremely well in getting into the colleges of their choice.
 Countless families send us their students’ admissions essays every year, proud to share that one or multiple Adventure Treks experiences was the defining topic.
 And once in college, our students tell us they have the skills to succeed and don’t share the same struggles that they see in their college peers who didn’t partake in rigorous summer adventures during high school summers!

-Jane and I are much more focused on guiding our kids to find the college that best fits each individual kid—we know that wherever they attend, their success is up to them.
 We also see college as a time of self-discovery and growth, not necessarily just a ticket to a larger income and better connections.
-We believe Adventure Treks has helped them discover that wherever they find themselves (climbing Mt.
-Shasta in a snowstorm, backpacking in the backcountry of Alaska, or sitting in a classroom at the University of North Carolina, Chapel Hill), they and all Adventure Treks alumni will embrace the experience, accept new challenges, take responsibility for themselves and their learning, and make good decisions!
+We believe Adventure Treks has helped our students discover that wherever they find themselves (climbing Mt.
+Shasta in a snowstorm, backpacking in the backcountry of Alaska, or sitting in a classroom), all Adventure Treks alumni will embrace the experience, accept new challenges, take responsibility for themselves and their learning, and make good decisions!

-If you’d like to read more of my musings on the college admissions race, please click here.
+If you’d like to read more musings on the college admissions race, please click here.